I independently & honestly review all of my travel recommendations. If you click on links I provide, I may receive compensation

 bar yamashin sake sashimi yuzawa 700x933

 While the menu was entirely Japanese, between using Google Translate & my Spanish skills, I had no problems ordering.
 Yes, my Spanish skills.
-One of the owners didn’t speak much English, and I speak very little Japanese.
-However, thanks to her having studied in Paraguay & my high school Spanish experience, we settled on that being the best mutual language for communication.
+One of the owners didn’t speak much English, and I speak even less Japanese.
+However, thanks to her having studied in Paraguay and my high school Spanish experience, we settled on Spanish as the best mutual language for communication.

 bar yamashin sake bar yuzawa 700x933